APPENDIX "C"

 Bland was not dying and would not have died but for the withdrawal of

-intention to cause his death.
+assisted nutrition and hydration; the intervention was withdrawn, not because it was futile, but with the intention of causing his death.
 The Christian Legal Fellowship drew this to

-judge’s attention in its written submission.396
+judge’s attention in its written submission.398

 C3.7.2 Moreover, the judge quoted the evidence of